correoalejandro/conversation-intelligence-pipeline/readme.md

 ## 🚀 Competitive and differentiating aspects

+- **Controlled AI-based synthetic conversation generation** - **Controlled AI-based synthetic conversation generation**
+  The pipeline includes a production-style synthetic data generator that produces scenario-driven, timestamped Spanish call-center conversations in batch form, with full metadata lineage, auditability, and human-readable previews.
-- **Controlled AI-based synthetic conversation generation** The pipeline can generate realistic Spanish call-center conversations in a controlled manner, enabling safe experimentation, scenario testing, and demonstrations without exposing sensitive data.
+  This enables safe experimentation, reproducible demos, and pipeline testing without exposing sensitive customer data.

 - **Pipeline design from ingestion to export** The system is structured as a multi-stage pipeline: ingest/generate → embed → cluster → normalize → label → export, making it easier to reason about, debug, and extend.

 - **Analysis at multiple levels** Supports both conversation-level and message-level embeddings and clustering, allowing analysis at different granularities depending on the operational need.

-- **Designed for downstream decision workflows** Outputs are structured for dashboards, reporting, and BI tools (SAS CAS), not only for exploratory research.
+- **Designed for downstream decision workflows** Outputs are structured for dashboards, reporting, and BI tools (SAS Viya), not only for exploratory research.

 ---